bobvmierlo/bookstack-bulkimport/README.md

 This is a small PHP application with a web frontend to bulk import docx files into Bookstack The docx files are converted the phpoffice/phpword library into raw HTML, after which the HTML formatted content is being uploaded to a new page in Bookstack using the native Bookstack API.

+**This was a small project for my private needs and interest, I will probably not do any issue resolving.**

 ## Installation

 Clone the files onto your local/hosted webserver, something like XAMPP will work fine.